Efficient Estimation of Structural Models via Sieves: Our Sieve-Based Efficient Estimator

-To capture empirically relevant covariates without losing much efficiency, any approximation methods would suffer from a computational curse of dimensionality --- the total number of basis functions has to grow fast as the dimensionality of $p$ increases.
+To capture empirically relevant covariates without losing much efficiency, any approximation methods would suffer from a computational curse of dimensionality --- the total number of basis functions has to grow fast as the dimensionality of $x$ increases.
 We propose to resolve this issue in several ways.
 First, more advanced approximation methods are often preferable to simple ones.
+See, e.g., \citet{chen2021efficient} compare neural networks-based estimators.
 Additional shape constraints, sparsity patterns, and better grid choices are useful in reducing computational burden.
-See, e.g., \citet{chen2007large} discusses various sieve-based methods and \citet{kristensen2021solving} discuss various approximation architectures for approximating value functions in dynamic models.
+See, e.g., \citet{chen2007large} discusses various sieve-based methods, and \citet{kristensen2021solving} discuss various approximation architectures for approximating value functions in dynamic models.
 Second, there are also many model-specific techniques for approximating functions using a small number of basis functions.
+The model may generate multiple endogenous objects, some directly observable while others intermediate.
+A well-chosen $p$ simplifies its approximation and evaluating $\Psi$ and data likelihood.
 For instance, in static games of asymmetric information, if the deterministic component in the payoff function is linear in the parameters, see, e.g., \citet{bresnahan1991empirical} and \citet{bajari2010estimating}, how covariates determine the endogenous variable becomes a multiple-index model.
+In empirical auctions, \citet{chen2023identification} approximate the bid-stage primitives by flexible Bernstein polynomial sieves.
 One can borrow techniques from the existing literature in estimating such a model.